gosia-b/gcp-vertex-ai/2_pipeline/README.md

 # This notebook
 This notebook is an introduction to using Vertex AI Pipelines with the Kubeflow Pipelines SDK.
 We define and compile a Vertex AI Pipeline.
+Our pipeline has 3 steps, where each step is defined as a component.

 # Reference
 [Notebook](https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/pipelines/pipelines_intro_kfp.ipynb)